Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 28 Oktober 2024 22.27.03 UTC
+- WIB: Senin, 28 Oktober 2024 23.32.00 UTC
-- WITA: Senin, 28 Oktober 2024 23.27.03 UTC
+- WITA: Selasa, 29 Oktober 2024 00.32.00 UTC
-- WIT: Selasa, 29 Oktober 2024 00.27.03 UTC
+- WIT: Selasa, 29 Oktober 2024 01.32.00 UTC

 Kutipan Inspiratif:
-"Find a place inside where there's joy, and the joy will burn out the pain."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: inspirational
+Kategori: motivational